icoderarely/another-awesome-javascript/README.md

 ### Intermediate Level

-Build on the basics: 5.
-Arrays 6.
-Objects 7.
-Global Object
+Build on the basics:
+5. Arrays
+6. Objects
+7. Global Object

 ### Advanced Level

-Apply your knowledge to browser programming: 8.
-DOM Understanding 9.
-DOM Manipulation 10.
-Events and Event Handling
+Apply your knowledge to browser programming:
+8. DOM Understanding
+9. DOM Manipulation
+10. Events and Event Handling

+### Expert Level

+Master advanced web development concepts:
+11. Form Handling and Validation
+12. Timers and Intervals

 ## 💡 How to Use This Repository

 ### For Sequential Learning

-- Follow the numbered files in order (01, 02, 03, ..., 10)
+- Follow the numbered files in order (01, 02, 03, ..., 12)
 - Each concept builds upon the previous ones
 - Practice the code examples in your browser console or a JavaScript environment